PaulskPt/M5Stack-NTP-Clock/README.md

 g) in loop() added a elapsed time calculation.
 h) in loop() added a call to dt_handler() every 5 minutes with flag lRefresh true to force re-synchronization of the built-in RTC from a NTP server.
 i) in dt_handler() added functionality for a 24 hour clock instead of 12 hour with am/pm
+j) added a function disp_frame() which builds the static texts on the display
-j) in dt_handler() added functionality to update only the most frequently changed data: the time.
+k) in dt_handler() added functionality to update only the most frequently changed data: the time.
 The date and day-of-the-week will only updated when necessary.
+The measures in j) and k) make the appearance of the display more 'quiet'.
 ```